Social Network Analysis of the Caste-Based Reservation System in India: Introduction

 \subsection{The Reservation System in India from a Network Theory Perspective}

-To offset this practice of discriminatory social stratification, affirmative steps were undertaken to uplift the backward classes, and the reservation system was introduced wherein a certain number of seats were reserved for members of socially and economically backward classes at places of higher education and government jobs.
-However, it was soon met with a lot of backlash from the socially forward community, who felt that this system was not meritorious, and provided an undue advantage to members of the socially and economically backward classes. \paragraph*{•} In this paper, we study the existing system from a network theoretic perspective.
-We study the two social communities, the \emph{socially forward and uplifted} (FC) and the \emph{socially backward and downtrodden} (BC).
-We establish why and how the reservation system maintains a very good balance between the two, and is only taking the country further every day.
-Primarily, we justify the need for this system to continue to exist in present day India, by means of a simple survey, and by gathering certain relevant data from a nation-wide census.
-The mathematical model aids us in finding parameters, which quantify upliftment and betterment of the country.
-In addition, we consider the number of links between the two communities as a measure of stability of the large scale social structure.
-We study the cumulative social capital of the backward classes in discrete time steps and observe how it changes when this system is in place. \paragraph*{•} Our motivation comes from the existence of a tangible strength associated with every weak tie, as proposed by Mark S. Granovetter in his famously cited theory of the Strength of Weak Ties \cite{sowt}.
-This is a very prominent network phenomenon that has been ignored in past studies of this system, which we have chosen as our key element of study.
+To balance this routine of prejudicial social stratification, affirmative steps were undertaken to uplift the backward classes, and the reservation system was introduced wherein a certain number of seats are reserved for the members of socially and economically backward classes at the places of higher education and government jobs.
+However, it was soon met with a lot of backlash from the socially forward community, who felt that this system is not meritorious, and provides an undue advantage to members of the socially and economically backward classes.

+In this paper, we study the existing reservation system from a pure network-theoretic perspective.
+The network science concepts like homophily \cite{homophily}, weak ties \cite{sowt}, social distance, opinion formation \cite{strang1998diffusion}, influence propagation \cite{welch1992sequential,banerjee1992simple,saxena2015understanding}, can help to explain the positive outcomes of the reservation system.
+Here, we consider two social communities, the \emph{socially forward and uplifted} (FC) and the \emph{socially backward and downtrodden} (BC).
+We establish why and how the reservation system maintains a very good balance between the two.

-Past studies in network analytics by Matthew O. Jackson has shown that network formation and subsequent interaction between the nodes is highly influenced by homophily \cite{new-3} .
-In India, associations amongst the people is seen to be largely determined by caste-based homophily, hence, for the purposes of our study, we choose to term the network formation pattern among the Indian population as a \emph{caste-based homophilic network}.
+Past studies in network analytics by Jackson has shown that network formation and subsequent interaction between the nodes is highly influenced by homophily \cite{new-3}.
+In India, associations amongst the people are seen to be largely determined by caste-based homophily, hence, for the purposes of our study, we choose to term the network formation pattern among the Indian population as a \emph{caste-based homophilic network}.